 No info on pricing yet, but it certainly won’t be cheap, probably something in the vicinity of $20,000 USD*.

-*UPDATE ON PRICE: We have just received confirmation that the watch will be offered with an MSRP of $22.000 that seems to be legitimate for a watch that is offered in a relatively compact white gold body.
+*UPDATE ON PRICE: We have just received confirmation that the watch will be offered with an MSRP of $22.000 that looks legitimate for a trinket that is offered in a relatively compact, but still massive white gold body.